orbs-network/orbs-spec/behaviors/services/consensus-context.md

 # Consensus Context

 Provides the system context for the consensus algorithm and deals with the actual content of blocks.
-Responsible primarily for the creation of new blocks (populating with transactions from the pool) and for content validation of proposed blocks (verifying transaction results).
+Responsible primarily for the creation of new blocks (populated with transactions from `TransactionPool`) and for content validation of proposed blocks (verifying transaction results).

 Currently a single instance per virtual chain per node.